 Please make check payable to Solis Health Plans and submit your payment no later than the due date on your bill.
 Do not make your check payable to the Centers for Medicare and Medicaid Services (CMS) or to the Department of Health and Human Services (HHS).

-Option 2: You can have Part D late enrollment penalty taken out of your monthly Social Security check
+Option 2: Having your premium taken out of your monthly Social Security check